Deportation in the second Trump administration: Panama

-Honduras and Uganda

-According to documents obtained by CBS in August 2025, the United States has signed deportation agreements with Honduras and Uganda.
-As part of the agreement, Uganda will accept African and Asian asylum seekers who entered the United States via the US-Mexico border, provided they have no criminal records.
-Honduras will take in deportees from Spanish-speaking countries over the next two years, including families with children.
+South America

+Paraguay

+On April 23, 2026, the US deported 16 individuals from five South American nations and Spain to Paraguay under a previously agreed "safe third country" agreement.
+According to Paraguay's migration authorities, they were admitted temporarily in order to facilitate their safe return to their countries of origin with the help of the IOM and none had criminal records in their home countries, the US or any other country in which they had resided.
+Ten more deportees were sent to Paraguay in May, with another 12 in June.

 Use of Guantanamo Bay

 On January 29, 2025, Trump ordered the preparation of the Guantanamo Bay detention camp to house tens of thousands of immigrants.
 Since its opening in 2002, Guantanamo Bay previously held 779 detainees, mostly without charges or trial.
 Detainees had their legal rights restricted and were subjected to torture.
 The detention camp previously cost half a billion dollars per year, making it the most expensive prison in the world.

-In February, 178 Venezuelan immigrants were being held in the camp, of which 126 had criminal records.
+In February, 178 Venezuelan immigrants were being held in the camp, of whom 126 had criminal records.
 On February 20, a Homeland Security official stated "177 of the 178 migrants at Guantánamo Bay were deported...The one other person was sent to a detention facility in the U.S."

 The Trump administration has faced difficulties using Guantanamo as an immigrant detention facility.
-These included lack of planning, cost, uncertainty about whether ICE or the DoD would be responsible for the immigrants, the lack of policy guidance around support for facilities and services for immigrants, and the questionable legality of the transfers.
+These included lack of planning, cost, uncertainty about whether ICE or the U.S. Department of Defense would be responsible for the immigrants, the lack of policy guidance around support for facilities and services for immigrants, and the questionable legality of the transfers.
 A bipartisan congressional delegation was scheduled to travel to the camp, but was cancelled by U.S. Secretary of Defense Pete Hegseth.

 As of March 3, the population of the camp was around 20, and as of March 13, no immigrants were being held at Guantanamo.
 By early April several dozen immigrants "on final orders supposedly to head to their final destination" were being temporarily held at Guantanamo, including Nicaraguans who had been added to a deportation flight originating in Louisiana.

 In June 2025, after administration efforts to dramatically increase detention of migrants, Politico reported on plans to begin sending thousands of those detained to Guantanamo Bay.
 Those considered for transfer reportedly included 800 Europeans, some from nations considered to be cooperative in receiving their deported citizens.
 According to U.S. Senator Gary Peters, detaining migrants at Guantanamo Bay cost $100,000 per day per detainee.
 Days later, those plans appeared to have been put on hold and administration spokespeople denied their existence.